naribi/GEARS/Intro_RS_Lab5.md

 ### Objective

-The objective of this lab is to enhance your understanding of the image classification process and improve upon the classification from last week.
+The objective of this lab is to deepen your understanding of the image classification process and enhance last week's classification.

 ----------

 ## Load up your previous classification from last week

-Open your script from last week's lab.
+To begin, we'll load your previous classification.
+Hopefully, you saved your project last week.
 If you did not save it, repeat the steps from [Lab 4](https://github.com/geospatialeco/GEARS/blob/master/Intro_RS_Lab4.md) and be sure to save it this time.
+You might recall that we created various geometries, including a Region of Interest (ROI) used as a spatial filter to locate our image.
+Subsequently, we established four land cover classes, each containing 25 points.
 I have provided the full code below, but remember that you need to manually collect the training data and assign landcover properties.

 ```JavaScript